corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/ledger-graph.md

 ## Installation requirements

-* **Corda Enterprise**
+* **Corda: Enterprise Edition **

-    Corda nodes _must_ be running Corda Enterprise NOT Corda Open Source.
+    Corda nodes _must_ be running Corda: Enterprise Edition  NOT Corda Open Source.

 * **Node Minimum Platform Version (MPV)** > 6

-    LedgerGraph requires operative Corda nodes to have a Minimum Platform Version (MPV) of 6 or greater, which corresponds with Corda Enterprise 4.4 or newer.
+    LedgerGraph requires operative Corda nodes to have a Minimum Platform Version (MPV) of 6 or greater, which corresponds with Corda: Enterprise Edition  4.4 or newer.

 ### Database requirements

-LedgerGraph CorDapps are tested against Corda Enterprise and will work according to the [support matrix](../../platform-support-matrix.md).
+LedgerGraph CorDapps are tested against Corda: Enterprise Edition  and will work according to the [support matrix](../../platform-support-matrix.md).

 ## Install LedgerGraph